Energy Politics: Gazprom, Meet Google

 The “Better Comparison”

 Interesting verbiage, here.
-In the discussion of what Washington's reading these days to try to figure out what to do next in Afghanistan, the focus seems to be on institutional lessons learned.
-While Josh makes a good point on what to read, the more interesting one, I think, is how some comparisons are being described … Continue reading The “Better Comparison”
+In the discussion of what Washington’s reading these days to try to figure out what to do next in Afghanistan, the focus seems to be on institutional lessons learned.
+While Josh makes a good point on what to read, the more interesting one, I think, is how some comparisons are being described as being more appropriate than others:

 Omnivore 07/10/09